Doing the right things at the right time is one of the most important concepts necessary to understanding success.

 If you find that you are at your most focused and most energetic early in the morning, you should not be spending that time reordering cleaning supplies.
 Or doing anything else that requires little focus and energy.
 Instead, that time is for writing the report, working on the presentation, and doing the hard things and the things that will move forward your tasks and goals.

 Then later in the day, perhaps focus wanes and energy-levels go down.
-This is the perfect time of day to inventory this paperclips and reorder some supplies.
+This is the perfect time of day to inventory the paperclips and reorder some supplies.

 The key point to consider, in this regard, is to be self-aware (think of zanshin – read more here) of when your peak focus and energy levels occur during your day, or week, or month, and to use that information tactically to make the most of that peak energy and focus.